nadunindunil/awesome-material-ui/README.md

 - [Getting started with Material-UI](https://medium.com/codingthesmartway-com-blog/getting-started-with-material-ui-for-react-material-design-for-react-364b2688b555) - How to setup and use Material-UI in your React web application.
 - [How to autogenerate forms in React and Material-UI with MSON](https://medium.com/free-code-camp/how-to-autogenerate-forms-in-react-and-material-ui-with-mson-5771b1b7e739) - A guide to auto generate forms using JSON in Material-UI.
+- [Let's Create a COVID-19 Tracker using React.js](https://towardsdatascience.com/lets-create-a-covid-19-tracker-using-react-js-5a3a0265a633) - A guide to develop covid 19 tracker application using Material-UI
+- [Serverless Material UI contact form](https://medium.com/design-bootcamp/serverless-material-ui-contact-form-55296e107609) - A guide to develop Material-UI contact form
+- [Embed Medium as a blog on your React Website — Part 2](https://medium.com/datadriveninvestor/embed-medium-as-a-blog-on-your-react-website-part-2-187db2b60a59) - A guide to embed medium as a blog on your react website using Material-UI

 ## Tools